alexholcombe/MOTcircular/experiment_specific/rps_limit/theory.md

 - The speed limit is caused by a minimum time required to deselect neurons corresponding to old locations and select neurons corresponding to new locations.

+## Speed limit = 2*pi*x*e, where x is the limit in rps and e is the eccentricity
 - explains why the rps speed limit is approximately the same for higher eccentricity.
-The # of neurons one needs to select/deselect per degree of visual angle decreases by 2*pi for every unit increase in deg of visual angle.
+The # of neurons one needs to select/deselect per degree of visual angle decreases by `2*pi` for every unit increase in deg of visual angle.
 In other words, neurons at 5 deg ecc are spaced 2pi further apart than are neurons at 4 deg ecc.
 - makes a prediction for what will happen when we move a circular trajectory from being centred on fixation into the periphery.
 When we move something from a mean eccentricity of 2.5 to a mean eccentricity of 6.7, that's an increase of 4.2 deg.
 So we'd have to increase the distance traveled by 8.4pi to have the same level of performance.
 - By simply shifting the whole trajectory to be more eccentric, we instead didn't increase the distance traveled at all.
 That means that the speed limit should now be much higher.
 I guess it should be 8.4pi times higher.
 - Speed limit in deg/sec (e) = `4*pi*e`   which is always equal to 2 rps